7RU7H/Archive/Windows/Active-Directory/activeDirectoryDefined.md

 1. Active Directory Federation Service (ADFS) provides an extended way of offering single sign-on and authorization.
 1. Active Directory Certification Services (ADCS) provides an integrated certification authority to handle the public key infrastructure.

+## Protocols
+#### LLMNR, NBT-NS, and WPAD
+ Wiki: *"The Link-Local Multicast Name Resolution (LLMNR) is a protocol based on the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System "Domain Name System") (DNS) packet format that allows both [IPv4](https://en.wikipedia.org/wiki/IPv4 "IPv4") and [IPv6](https://en.wikipedia.org/wiki/IPv6 "IPv6") hosts to perform name resolution for hosts on the same local link."* NBNS is a server responsible for maintaining a list of mappings between NetBIOS computer names and network addresses for a network that uses [NetBIOS](https://networkencyclopedia.com/netbios/) as its naming service.
+Wiki: *The **Web Proxy Auto-Discovery (WPAD) Protocol** is a method used by clients to locate the URL of a configuration file using [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol "Dynamic Host Configuration Protocol") and/or [DNS](https://en.wikipedia.org/wiki/Domain_Name_System "Domain Name System") discovery methods.
+Once detection and download of the configuration file is complete, it can be executed to determine the proxy for a specified URL.*

 ## Active Directory Terminology
 -   **AS-REQ** -
 -   **AS-REP** -